 How will I receive the COVID-19 monoclonal antibody therapy?

-Monoclonal antibody therapy is given to you through a vein (intravenous or IV) for at least 1 hour in an outpatient infusion center.
+Monoclonal antibody therapy is given to you through a vein (intravenous or IV) for up to 1 hour in an outpatient infusion center.
 You will receive one dose of monoclonal antibody therapy by IV infusion.

 What are the important possible side effects of COVID-19 monoclonal antibody therapy?

 One possible side effect of monoclonal antibody therapy is an allergic reaction.
-Allergic reactions can happen during and after infusion with monoclonal antibody therapy such as Bamlanivimab.
+Allergic reactions can happen during and after infusion with monoclonal antibody therapy.
 Tell your health care provider right away if you get any of the following signs and symptoms of allergic reactions: fever, chills, nausea, headache, shortness of breath, low blood pressure, wheezing, swelling of your lips, face, or throat, rash including hives, itching, muscle aches, and dizziness.